diaztunjano/airbnb-clone/guide.md

 ***

+## Deployment:
+- Used Vercel to host and deploy the app.
+Every push to main branch gets a new deploy automatically.

+***

 ### NextJS Consideration:
 - IMG Tag: Instead of using normal html `<img src="image.jpg"/>`, we use Next.js `import Image from "next/image"`; because it optimizes the image into webp format which is smaller and faster to load.
 We need to create *next.config.js* file and write the source from where the image is being loaded.